lfos/calcurse/README.md

 Building
 --------

+Install the following build dependencies.
+If your distro segments development files from core packages (i.e., \*-devel or \*-dev packages), you may need to install those as well:

+* gcc
+* automake
+* asciidoc
+* gettext with development files
+* ncurses with development files

 If you are using a release tarball, the following commands can be used to build and install calcurse: